 The Asian Division's Southeast Asian collection contains the first Asian-language works to be acquired by the Library of Congress.
-Beginning in 1866 when a small number of Malay manuscripts were transferred to the Library, the collection, plus Southeast Asian material in other reading rooms, has grown to over 370,000 titles in nearly 100 languages, 86 of which are unique to the region.
+Beginning in 1866 when a small number of Malay manuscripts were transferred to the Library, the collection, plus Southeast Asian material in other reading rooms, has grown to over 370,000 titles in over 100 languages, 86 of which are unique to the region.

 The Southeast Asian collection comprises books, newspapers & periodicals, rare books & manuscripts, digital collections, electronic resources and web archives from and/or about the eleven countries of the region: Brunei, Burma/Myanmar, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand, Vietnam and most recently Timor-Leste.

 The collection has particular strengths in Indonesia, the Philippines, Thailand and Vietnam mirroring US involvement in the region.
 While the Southeast Asian collection contains the first Asian works in the Library, serious collecting only began in earnest after 1945.
 In the 1950s, the US government's concern about rising communism in the region drove the search for knowledge about Southeast Asia.
 In 1963, the Library's regional office opened in Jakarta permitting a great increase in acquisition.
 The subsequent opening of branch sub-offices in Malaysia, the Philippines, Thailand and most recently Burma/Myanmar further accelerated collecting in the region.

-The Library acquired works directly from North Vietnam (as it was known then) starting in the late 1960s.
+The Library acquired works directly from the Democratic Republic of Vietnam (as it was known then) starting in the late 1960s.

-The Southeast Asian collection contains works on many subjects spanning ethnology, literature, religion, society, language, gender and more.
+The Southeast Asian collection contains works on many subjects spanning ethnology, literature, religion, society, language, gender, the environment and more.
 The collection is particularly strong in the fields of history, economics and government.
 Its works on lesser known languages of Southeast Asia are an important resource on the diverse cultures and peoples of the region.
 Southeast Asian language works produced in the global diaspora are a growing part of the collection.
 The Indonesian collection is the single largest part of the Southeast Asian collection.